evanshortiss/env-var/API.md

  * "error" is a function that accepts a string, and will raise an error with
  * that string as a message.
  *
- * "args" can be any value you wish to pass to the extension */ const asIntLessThanEqualTo = (value, error, args) => {
+ * "args" can be any value you wish to pass to the accessor */ const asIntLessThanEqualTo = (value, error, args) => {
   const num = parseInt(value)